tansha31/Covid-19-Tracker/README.md

 4. Open console in same folder as project and type `streamlit run 'COVID-19 INDIA.py'`

 ---
+Please do ⭐ the repository, if it helped you in anyway. <br /> <br />
 A glimpse of the web app:

 <img src="readme_resources/Covid-1.png" alt="covid-1" align="left" width="1000" height="500">